ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 If you choose to deploy your AD/DNS server as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI), you cannot back it up by using Veeam or IBM Spectrum Protect Plus.
 In this case, use your preferred Windows backup solution for backup and restore operations, or plan to deploy your instance using AD/DNS VMs within your VMware cluster, which can be backed up by Veeam or IBM Spectrum Protect Plus.

 Beginning with VMware vCenter 6.5u2, VMware supports the backup of the vCenter Postgres database by using image-based backups, with integrated suspend and resume scripts for the database during the backup window to ensure database integrity.
-If you upgrade your VMware instance to vCenter 6.5u2, you can choose to use Veeam or IBM Spectrum Protect Plus to back up your vCenter Server and PSC instead of using file-based backups.
+If you upgrade your VMware instance to vCenter 6.5u2 or any newer release, you can choose to use Veeam or IBM Spectrum Protect Plus to back up your vCenter Server and PSC instead of using file-based backups.
 If you do so, you must use the Veeam or IBM Spectrum Protect Plus quiesce feature to ensure database integrity.

 ## Restoring from backup
 {: #solution_backingup-restore}